qutip/qutip/doc/guide/heom/fermionic.rst

 where :math:`\Gamma` (``gamma``), :math:`W` and :math:`T` are the parameters of an Lorentzian bath, :math:`\mu_L` (``mu_L``) and :math:`\mu_R` (``mu_R``) are
-the chemical potentials of the left and right baths, and ``Q`` is the coupling operator between the system and the bath.
+the chemical potentials of the left and right baths, and ``Q`` is the coupling operator between the system and the baths.

 We may the pass these parameters to either ``LorentzianBath`` or ``LorentzianPadeBath`` to construct an expansion of the bath correlations: